MkYmF/SimpleCalculator/README.md

     Select Open A Project or Solutions then select .sln file in CalculatorUpdated Folder

 That's It, Have Fun!
-Any Suggestion is Highly Apreciated.
+Any Suggestion is Highly Appreciated.